Chia-Mine/chia-agent/src/daemon/README.md

 const daemon = getDaemon();
 ```

-## daemon.connect
+## daemon.connect(url?: string, timeoutMs?: number)

 Connect to chia daemon via websocket.

 If you don't pass any argument, it tries to connect to an url specified in chia configuration file.
 (Note: `chia-agent` cares environment variable `CHIA_ROOT`)
 ```js
 await daemon.connect();